 So why….WHY wouldn’t you give me that vital information sooner?
 Your delivery of the heart hole could have been sooooo much better.
 Like, maybe something like this:

-“So I reviewed the results of the echocardiogram and her development looks completely normal.
+“So, I reviewed the results of the echocardiogram and her development looks completely normal.
 We do see a small hole in her heart – which is actually extremely common and could likely close on its own.
 As a precaution, we’d still like to monitor it though given your history,”

-I would have still been concerned, yes.
+With that delivery, I would have still been concerned, yes.
 But that phrasing would have saved me from a lot of unnecessary inner turmoil.

-Don’t focus on the hole
+Donโt focus on the hole

 Part of me thinks that I would have been better being oblivious to the hole.
 If it’s so common, I could have gone through my remaining weeks of pregnancy without that specific worry.
 Sure, I’m happy knowing that she has eyeballs, ten fingers, and 2 kidneys.
 But knowing she has a small hole in her heart is weighing on mine.
 I am going to try to not focus on it though and rest in the assurance that this is very common.
 That when this little peanut pops out in late August/early September, everything would have fixed itself.